 If a person doesn't understand all of this, then receiving positive messages can sometimes be uncomfortable and scary.
 The person can feel the crying coming and the underlying pain rising and may want no part of that.
 She or he does not realize that this is actually a healing process and will instead try to block it out.
 If you are with a friend who starts to cry when you say something good to him or her, just reassure the person that this is a good thing and encourage her/him to keep crying.
 This goes for you as well.

 Fortunately, EFT can be used very effectively to heal negative self-beliefs so that one can more easily take in positive energy from others.
 You can apply EFT in a number of different ways in this situation.
 The simplest and most straightforward way to apply EFT is to tap on the negative self-belief directly.

-For instance, if the negative self-belief is "I am stupid," you would start be assessing on a 0 to 10 scale how true that statement "feels" in your gut, where 0 is completely false and 10 is completely true.
+For instance, if the negative self-belief is "I am stupid," you would start by assessing on a 0-to-10 scale how true that statement "feels" in your gut, where 0 is completely false and 10 is completely true.
 Presumably, this would be a high number.
-Next, you would use as your set-up: "Even though I am stupid, I deeply and profoundly love and accept myself."
+Next, you would use as your setup: "Even though I am stupid, I deeply and profoundly love and accept myself."